core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### General ###
 A CoAP client is an endpoint able to transmit CoAP requests and receive CoAP responses.
 Since the underlying UDP transport supports multiplexing by means of UDP port number, there can be multiple independent CoAP clients operational on a single host.
 On each UDP port, an independent CoAP client can be hosted.
 Each independent CoAP client sends requests that use the associated endpoint's UDP port number as the UDP source port number of the request.

-All CoAP requests that are sent via IP multicast MUST be Non-confirmable, see {{Section 8.1 of RFC7252}}.
+All CoAP requests that are sent via IP multicast MUST be Non-confirmable (NON), see {{Section 8.1 of RFC7252}}.
 The Message ID in an IP multicast CoAP message is used for optional message deduplication by both clients and servers, as detailed in {{Section 4.5 of RFC7252}}.
 A server MAY send one or more responses to a CoAP group request; these are always unicast messages.
 The unicast responses received by the CoAP client may carry a mixture of success (e.g., 2.05 (Content)) and failure (e.g., 4.04 (Not Found)) response codes, depending on the individual server processing results.

 ### Response Suppression ###  {#sec-request-response-suppress}
 A server MAY suppress its response for various reasons given in {{Section 8.2 of RFC7252}}.
 This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application related to a particular resource requires such a response to be made for that resource.